 As of

-March 31, 2004 June 30, 2004
+March 31, 2004 December 31, 2004

-Deferred tax assets:
+Deferred tax assets

-Property, plant and equipment \$ 6 \$ 6
+Property, plant and equipment \$ 6 \$ 7

 Allowances on trade accounts receivable 1 1

 Investments 3 3

 Accrual for compensated absences 1 1

-Others - 1
+Others 1

-11 12
+13

 Less: Valuation allowance (2) (3)

-9 9
+9 10

 Deferred tax liabilities

-Gains on foreign exchange forward contracts (1) -
+Gains on foreign exchange forward contracts (1)

-Intangible assets (1) -
+Intangible assets (1)

-(2) -
+(2)

-Net deferred tax assets \$ 7 \$ 9
+Net deferred tax assets \$ 7 \$ 10

 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which the temporary differences become deductible.
 Management considers the scheduled reversals of deferred tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
-Based on the level of historical taxable income and projections for future taxable income over the periods in which the deferred tax assets are deductible, management believes that it is more likely than not the company will realize the benefits of those deductible differences, net of the existing valuation allowance at June 30, 2004.
+Based on the level of historical taxable income and projections for future taxable income over the periods in which the deferred tax assets are deductible, management believes that it is more likely than not the company will realize the benefits of those deductible differences, net of the existing valuation allowance at December 31, 2004.
 The valuation allowance relates to provision for doubtful debts and investments.
 The amount of the deferred tax assets considered realizable, however, could be reduced in the near term if estimates of future taxable income during the carry forward period are reduced.
-The valuation allowance was \$ 2 million as of March 31, 2004.
-The valuation allowance increased by \$ 1 million during the three months ended June 30, 2004.
+The valuation allowance was \$2 million as of March 31, 2004.
+The valuation allowance increased by \$1 million during the nine months ended December 31, 2004.

 The provision for foreign taxes is due to income taxes payable overseas, principally in the United States of America.
 The company benefits from certain significant tax incentives provided to software firms under Indian tax laws.
-These incentives presently include: (i) an exemption from payment of Indian corporate income taxes for a period of ten consecutive years of operation of software development facilities designated as "Software Technology Parks" (the STP Tax Holiday); and (ii) a tax deduction for profits derived from exporting computer software (the Export Deduction).
+These incentives presently include an exemption from payment of Indian corporate income taxes for a period of ten consecutive years of operation of software development facilities designated as "Software Technology Parks" (the STP Tax Holiday).
 The Government of India has amended the tax incentives available to companies set up in designated STPs.
 The period of the STP Tax Holiday available to such companies is restricted to ten consecutive years, beginning from the financial year when the unit started producing computer software or April 1, 1999, whichever is earlier.